Catherine Bolduc: Notable solo shows

-In 2015 she created La femme dans la lune/Her Head in the Clouds in The Rooms Provincial Art Gallery Division in Saint John's, Newfoundland and Labrador.
-In 2019 Parallel life was displayed at Galerie D-Este in Montreal and was one of the first times Bolduc focused her drawings in an exhibition, the first being La femme dans la lune.
+In 2015, she created La femme dans la lune/Her Head in the Clouds in The Rooms Provincial Art Gallery Division in Saint John's, Newfoundland and Labrador.
+In 2019, Parallel life was displayed at Galerie D-Este in Montreal and was one of the first times Bolduc focused her drawings in an exhibition, the first being La femme dans la lune.
 The most recent was Late Cosmetics, at the Val-David Exhibition Center in Quebec.

 Public art

-In 2014 she created Domestic Angels in the City of Montreal (Bureau d'art public, Cty of Montreal).
-In 2016 she had two public art commissions in Quebec, Fais de beaux rêves and La Ronde des Choux.
+In 2014, she created Domestic Angels in the City of Montreal (Bureau d'art public, Cty of Montreal).
+In 2016, she had two public art commissions in Quebec, Fais de beaux rêves and La Ronde des Choux.

 Critic reviews

 Critics generally praise Bolduc's exuberant artistic methods.
 In her work for The Parallel Life, she is praised for sticking to her signature as her watercolours and acrylic drawings reflects the extravagance of her previous installations, Bolduc uses the same approach to infuse imagination and illusion into generic objects.
 Bolduc contrasts the rigid appearance of the drawings with a series of colourful explosions.
 In My air châteaux, Bolduc is praised for her liberating use of bright colours as she uses them to disguise reality.

 For her work in La femme dans la lune, Bolduc disrupts the problematic narrative of peaceful colonization and empty Canadian landscapes by creating art that is filled with uncertainty, darkness, and erasure.
-Bolduc makes a powerful statement against terra nullius and does a good job at reminding viewers of the problematic histories that are filled with possession, erasure, and exploitation.
+Bolduc makes a powerful statement against terra nullius to remind viewers of the problematic histories that are filled with possession, erasure, and exploitation.